Robert Durst: 2020 trial

-Durst's trial concerning the Berman killing was scheduled to begin in Los Angeles after Durst was arraigned in California, but his transfer was delayed by the U.S. Bureau of Prisons due to "serious surgery", according to DeGuerin.

-A conditional hearing was convened in February 2017, where Nick Chavin, a close friend of Durst's and at whose wedding Durst served as best man, testified that Durst had personally confided to having murdered Berman.
+Durst's trial for the murder of Susan Berman was scheduled to begin in Los Angeles after Durst was arraigned in California, but his transfer was delayed by the U.S. Bureau of Prisons due to "serious surgery," according to DeGuerin.
+A conditional hearing was convened in February 2017, where Nick Chavin, a close friend of Durst's and at whose wedding Durst served as best man, testified that he had personally confided to having murdered Berman.
 A preliminary hearing was initially scheduled for October 2017, but was postponed to April 2018 to accommodate Durst's defense team, some of whom suffered damage to their homes and offices from Hurricane Harvey.

 The pretrial hearings included extensive testimony from a number of older witnesses who potentially would not be available when the trial itself began.
-In October 2018, Los Angeles County Superior Court Judge Mark Windham ruled that enough evidence existed to try Durst for the murder of Berman, and that he would be arraigned November 8, 2018.
+In October 2018, Los Angeles County Superior Court Judge Mark Windham ruled that enough evidence existed to try Durst for the murder of Berman, and that he would be arraigned November 8.
 During his court appearance the following day, Durst pleaded not guilty.
 In January 2019, Windham set Durst's trial date as September 3, 2019.

 At the same time, Judge Windham ruled that prosecutors could present evidence involving the Black murder.
 Prosecutors would try to connect Berman's death with McCormack's disappearance, which they argued was the foundation for the motive for the murder.
-In his ruling that prosecutors could use evidence from the Texas case, Judge Windham said the killings of Black and Berman seemed "to be intertwined".
+In his ruling that prosecutors could use evidence from the Black case, Judge Windham said the killings of Black and Berman seemed "to be intertwined."
 The murder charge against Durst included the special circumstance allegations of lying in wait and killing a witness to a crime.
 It was further alleged that Durst had used a handgun to carry out the murder.

 In May 2019, a motion filed by Durst's attorneys claimed two handwriting samples (the anonymous "cadaver note" to Beverly Hills police, and a letter in 1999 from Durst to Berman), along with other evidence from his 2015 arrests, were obtained in violation of the Fourth Amendment, thus moving for their exclusion.
-On May 8, Los Angeles County prosecutors filed an affidavit replying to the motion, charging that Durst was creating an elaborate conspiracy theory between the HBO filmmakers, law enforcement officers, and the Los Angeles County District Attorney's office to make Durst "incriminate himself".
+On May 8, Los Angeles County prosecutors filed an affidavit replying to the motion, charging that Durst was creating an elaborate conspiracy theory between the HBO filmmakers, law enforcement officers and the Los Angeles County District Attorney's office to make Durst "incriminate himself."
 On May 17, Windham granted Durst's defense team a four-month postponement of his trial after they raised concerns about the volume of evidence in the case and conflicts with attorney schedules.